North American Numbering Plan: Cellular mobile services

-The North American Numbering Plan does not set aside special non-geographic area codes exclusively for cellular phones, as is customary in some other national telephone administrations.
+The North American Numbering Plan does not reserve special non-geographic area codes exclusively for cellular phones, as is customary in some other national telephone administrations.
 Only one regional exception exists in area code 600 in Canada.

-For cellular services, telephone numbers in the NANP are allocated within each area code from special central office prefixes.
-Calls to them are billed at the same rate as any other call.
+For cellular services, telephone numbers in the NANP are allocated within each area code from central offices serving only cellular networks.
+Calls to them are billed at the same rate as any other call in the same rate center.
 Consequently, the caller pays pricing model adopted in other countries, in which calls to cellular phones are charged at a higher nationwide rate, but incoming mobile calls are not charged to the mobile user, could not be implemented.
-Instead, North American cellular telephone subscribers are also generally charged for receiving calls (subscriber pays).
-In the past, this has discouraged mobile users from publishing mobile telephone numbers, but by the first decade of the 21st century, most users selected bundle pricing plans that included an allotment of minutes expected to be used in the billing period, and most U.S. carriers now offer unlimited calling plans at mass-market prices.
+Instead, North American cellular telephone subscribers may also be charged for receiving calls (subscriber pays).
+In the past, this has discouraged mobile users from publishing mobile telephone numbers, but in the 21st century, most users selected bundle pricing plans that included an allotment of minutes expected to be used in the billing period, rather than being charged per call, and most U.S. carriers today offer unlimited calling plans.

-Industry observers have attributed the relatively low mobile phone penetration rate in the United States, compared to that of Europe, to the subscriber-pays model.
-In this model the convenience of the mobility is charged to the subscriber.
-Callers from outside the local-calling region of the assigned number, however, pay for a long-distance call, although domestic long-distance rates are generally lower than the rates in caller-pays systems.
-Conversely, an advantage of caller-pays is the relative absence of telemarketing and nuisance calls to mobile numbers.
-The integrated numbering plan also enables local number portability between fixed and wireless services within a region, allowing users to switch to mobile service while keeping their telephone number.

-The initial plan for area code overlays did allow for providing separate area codes for use by mobile devices, although these were still assigned to a specific geographical area, and were charged at the same rate as other area codes.
-Initially, the area code 917 for New York City was specifically assigned for this purpose within the boroughs; however, a Federal court overturned the practice and the use of an area code for a specific telephony purpose.
-Since mobile telephony has been expanding faster than landline use, new area codes typically have a disproportionately large fraction of mobile and nomadic numbers, although landline and other services rapidly follow and local network portability can blur these distinctions.
+Local number portability between fixed and wireless services within a region allows users to switch to mobile service while keeping fix-line telephone numbers.